|Type of tour:||Self-guided|

 Overnight in Levoca.

 Day 4: Levoca - Krompachy (22 miles/35 Km)

-Leaving Levoca behind this morning we cycle uphill, following tracks that take us past a patchwork of fields, up to Sibenik Hill for some wonderful views across Levoca and the Tatras beyond.
-From here we follow a series of minor roads, through a collection of small villages until we reach the town of Spiska Kapitula, once the religious capital of the region and for some 600 years almost entirely inhabited by clergy.
-We visit the ruins of the nearby Spissky Hrad, once one of the largest castles in Central Europe.
+Leaving Levoca behind this morning you cycle uphill, following tracks that take you past a patchwork of fields, up to Sibenik Hill for some wonderful views across Levoca and the Tatras beyond.
+From here you follow a series of minor roads, through a collection of small villages until you reach the town of Spiska Kapitula, once the religious capital of the region and for some 600 years almost entirely inhabited by clergy.
+You visit the ruins of the nearby Spissky Hrad, once one of the largest castles in Central Europe.
 Occupying the ridge high above the town, the castle was originally built by Hungarian Kings at the turn of the 13th century, eventually meeting its end in 1780, since which it has remained a ghostly testament to the conflicts and internecine politics that once plagued this region.
 From the top of the Gothic Tower there is a spectacular all round view of the surrounding landscape.

 Overnight in Krompachy.

 Day 5: Krompachy - Kosice (38 miles/60 km)

 Today you journey along the Hornad River Valley, following a network of cycle paths and minor roads, traversing a landscape that takes you through the Carpathians to the town of Kosice.
 As you cycle through Margecany, the river changes into a substantial reservoir, with high steep banks that are carpeted in wild forest.
 You aim to stop for lunch at a restaurant somewhere close to the waters edge, before resuming your journey along a forest road that skirts the reservoir.
 As you near the end of the day's journey the mountain landscape changes to a more gentle terrain of rolling hills as you enter a warmer climate zone lying amongst the southern boundaries of Eastern Slovakia.